Just Who Is the 5 O'Clock Hero?

 "Just Who is the 5 O'Clock Hero?" is a song and single released by The Jam on 3 July 1982.
 It features on their sixth studio album The Gift.
 It made number eight in the UK Singles Chart in July 1982.
 The single came with two B-sides – a version of "War" and an original Weller song, "The Great Depression".

 Song

 The song addresses those in 9 to 5 jobs as a nameless factory worker returns home to his wife wanting nothing but to sit and watch television before he has to go back to the 'lunch box and the worker/management rows'.
 The chorus focuses on the character having lived in the same street for years and highlights the futility of his life: 'as one life finishes the other one starts'- there has to be more to life than 'scrimping and saving and crossing off lists'.

 According to interviews with Weller (and the booklet accompanying the Direction Reaction Creation box-set) the point was not to ridicule or criticise the character (as he had Mr. Clean on All Mod Cons) but rather to highlight them as 'real heroes of Britain'.

+The single was only officially released in the Netherlands, but such was the demand in the United Kingdom that enough import copies sold to give the band a top ten hit - the highest-placed imported single in UK singles charts history.